35. Application exercise: version 15

 action = params[1]

-# change view - just set a status code
+# change of view - just a status code to set

 We mentioned that ASV actions have no parameters and do not modify the application’s state.
 We simply display the desired view by setting a status code on line 14.